 The H-530 features the same impeccable set of Lollar P-90s used on the H-137, offering a different tone thanks to its fully hollow construction.
 Its smooth treble and rich low end, with strong, clear mids make it stand out for jazz, but it certainly has got the growl whenever you need to let your hair down.

 The Heritage Custom Shop

 No expert guitar builder leaves out the statement pieces from their repertoire, and if you’re one for drop-dead beautiful curly maple tops or elaborate fretboard inlays, the Heritage Custom Shop is where you will find such instruments.
 Built by master luthiers with decades of experience, the Custom Shop represent the pinnacle of guitar building, paired with premium and exclusive materials.

 Head down to Swee Lee to give these incredible examples of guitar building mastery a try and find out for yourself why Heritage Guitars are loved by many passionate guitar players, professionals and hobbyists alike.

-If you’re interested in building a one-of-a-kind custom Heritage or their highly-acclaimed Custom Core range, you can place your order with us.
+If you’re interested in building a one-of-a-kind custom Heritage Guitar or the highly-acclaimed Heritage Custom Shop Core Collection, you can place your order with us.
 If you’re looking to inquire about the entire, drop us a message.
 We’ll be happy to help you get your very own Kalamazoo masterpiece!